Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 Therapeutic peptides function as signaling molecules that interact with specific hormone receptors throughout the body.
 GLP-1 receptor agonists like semaglutide and liraglutide bind to glucagon-like peptide-1 receptors in the pancreas, brain, and gastrointestinal tract.
 This binding triggers a cascade of metabolic effects including enhanced insulin sensitivity, delayed gastric emptying, and reduced appetite signaling through the hypothalamus (Drucker, Nature Reviews Drug Discovery, 2018).

 Think of GLP-1 peptides as a sophisticated volume control system for your appetite and blood sugar.
-When these peptides activate their receptors, they essentially turn down the hunger signals while optimizing how your body processes glucose.
+When these peptides activate their receptors, they importantly turn down the hunger signals while improving how your body processes glucose.
 The half-life of most therapeutic peptides ranges from 13 hours (liraglutide) to 168 hours (semaglutide), allowing for convenient weekly or daily dosing schedules.

 SARMs operate through an entirely different mechanism.
 These synthetic compounds selectively bind to androgen receptors in muscle and bone tissue while theoretically avoiding receptors in the prostate, liver, and other organs where testosterone typically causes unwanted effects.
 The selective binding was designed to provide anabolic benefits without the full spectrum of androgenic side effects seen with anabolic steroids (Narayanan et al., Current Opinion in Supportive and Palliative Care, 2008).